There has been a rapid increase in Ketamine use across Wirral over the last 5 years.

 Physical Health Risks: Ketamine slows down the central nervous system.
 It can make the heart beat faster, raise blood pressure, and cause vomiting.
 It can also make it hard to move properly.
 If its taken for a long time, it can damage the heart.

 Feeling Disconnected: Some people might like how ketamine makes them feel like they’re not really in their own body or like they’re in a different world.
+Ketamine takes 15/20 minutes to work and effects last 30minutes to an hour.

 Accidents and Injuries: Using ketamine can make it hard to move and think straight, resulting in injuries.
 Since ketamine numbs the body it can delay users getting medical attention.